 From Prairie there are multiple climbs and a fast descent through the woods on Forest Service roads to Anderson Ranch Reservoir and the town of Pine.
 Pine has a restaurant and a mini mart for resupply.
 Continue on to Featherville along the S. Fork of the Boise River.
 Multiple camping and hot spring opportunities are available.
 Featherville has a saloon, general store and a restaurant – great food, drink and people in this out of the way micro-town.

-From Featherville the route goes to Ketchum on rolling dirt Forest Service roads paralleling the river for most of the way, with a long climb up to Dollarhide Summit in the central Smoky Mountains with majestic views of the vast Idaho wilderness.
-A long switchback descent through the recent fire burned forest takes you to the town of Ketchum.
+From Featherville the route goes to Ketchum on rolling dirt Forest Service roads paralleling the river for most of the way.
+Due to wash outs from floods, there are several boulder fields that must be navigated along with a narrow trail as you roll into Smokey Bar.
+Then a long climb up to Dollarhide Summit in the central Smoky Mountains with majestic views of the vast Idaho wilderness.
+A long rocky switchback descent through the recent fire burned forest takes you to the town of Ketchum.
 Excellent camping on the river and several hot springs are in this area.
 Wildlife is abundant and black bears forage between the road and the river.
 Be bear aware!

 The route descends on the Idaho Centennial Trail (primitive dirt road) to the valley floor where mountain streams come together to form the headwaters of the Salmon River, also known as “The River of No Return”.
 The route follows the Centennial Trail and the views of the valley are immense.
 Smiley Creek Lodge is a short distance off route for resupply.
 The route continues north on the Centennial Trail and pops out to the highway for a brief paved section and then to Fisher Creek for singletrack through the forest and a burned moonscape.
 A big uphill is followed by a screaming fast and dangerously smooth downhill and back to the valley, with terrific views of the jagged Sawtooth range to the west.
 Back on Highway 75 you double-back and ride more Centennial Trail along the edge of the Sawtooth wilderness.